How to Analyze Your Games to Improve Your Opening Repertoire

 - Replace weak branches with master-approved lines, annotated with plans.

-- Drill with spaced repetition and recheck results monthly for gains of 20–50 percent.
+- Drill with spaced repetition and recheck results monthly to track improvement.